 In the last part of this series we will explore the capabilities of NetApp’s Cloud Volumes ONTAP as a database backup solution and how it can help overcome Azure backup limitations.
 As an enterprise-grade data management platform, it offers single-pane management of your data with application-consistent snapshots that can be stored across multiple Azure regions.
 To understand how AWS database backups work, check out the first part of the series.

-To get started with managing data backup and archive with Cloud Volumes ONTAP right now, use our Azure calculator to see how much it can help you save on Azure storage or try a free 30-day trial on Azure right now.
+To get started with managing data backup and archive with Cloud Volumes ONTAP right now, use our Azure calculator to see how much it can help you save on Azure storage.